01mf02/computers-spaceflight/src/Acknow.md

 the Shuttle facilities.

-After the termination of the actual contract, I spent a year and a half at the Software Engineering Institute (SKI) located at CarnegieMellon University.
+After the termination of the actual contract, I spent a year and a half at the Software Engineering Institute (SKI) located at Carnegie Mellon University.
 The SKI was kind enough to permit use of their equipment to assist in preparing the final drafts of the manuscript.
 My assistants Katherine Harvey and Suzanne Woolf did yeoman work editing and